 INTRODUCTION

 Up to date, less than 100 cases of pedunculated lipoma of hypopharynx have been reported[1].
-Most of them are fibrous lipoma shown in histopathology.
+Most of them are fibrous lipoma, as shown in histopathology.
 We here report a rare case of sclerotic lipoma.
-The first case of pedunculated lipoma of hypopharynx was reported by Colchester in 1952 in a patient who died of asphyxiation due to sucking into the lipoma[2].
+The first case of pedunculated lipoma of hypopharynx was reported by Colchester in 1952 in a patient who died of asphyxiation due to sucking in the lipoma[2].
 Hypopharyngeal pedunculated lipoma grows slowly and generally has no obvious symptoms.
 When respiratory aspiration occurs, it can block the upper airway and kill the patient easily.
 The key to treatment is timely surgical resection.

 CASE PRESENTATION